madprops/githop/README.md

 Settings must be valid json.
 If there's a parsing error, a message with the specific error will show.
+Invalid json will be attempted to be fixed automatically, but won't work in all cases.

 ## Intersection Observer